shathalshehri/ControlPanel/README.md

 ) ;
 ```

-## 3. Design an interface for a control panel page using HTML/CSS to control the robot movements (Forward, Backward, Left, Right,Stop).
+## 3. Design an interface for the control panel using HTML/CSS to control the robot movements (Forward, Backward, Left, Right,Stop).
 ```html
 <!DOCTYPE html>
 <meta charset="UTF-8">